samuelDear/samuelDear/README.md

 <br />

 I'am a Software Developer that build responsive websites and development cross-platform Apps.
-Currently work with React⚛️ & React Native, But my website was made with Angular😅
+Currently working with React⚛️ & React Native, But my website was made with Angular😅

 <br />